12 Key Trucking Company Bookkeeping Tips and Best Practices

 9. Find the Best Accounting Software

 Trucking companies have certain bookkeeping requirements that make them different from other businesses.
-For example, you should be able to manage loads and dispatches and generate data that will help you to file your IFTA reports.
+For example, you should be able to manage loads and dispatches and generate data that will help you file your IFTA reports, which is one of the trucking accounting best practices already mentioned.

-Whether you’re an owner-operator or run a small trucking business, the right accounting platform will help leverage your company’s success.
-We selected the best trucking accounting software, and our overall top pick was QuickBooks Online with the TruckingOffice integration, which combines the powerful income and expense tracking of QuickBooks with TruckingOffice’s dispatching and fleet maintenance features.
-QuickBooks also topped our list of the leading small business accounting software.
+The right accounting platform will help leverage your company’s success.
+We suggest checking out QuickBooks Online with the TruckingOffice integration, which combines the powerful income and expense tracking of QuickBooks with TruckingOffice’s dispatching and fleet maintenance features.
+You can learn more about our recommendation through our guide on the top trucking accounting software.

 10. Select the Right Payroll Solution

 Processing payroll for a trucking company can be different than most other industries.
-Since drivers can be compensated by the truckload or miles driven instead of receiving a monthly or weekly paycheck, working with the right payroll provider can be the key to saving time and unnecessary paperwork.
+Since drivers can be compensated by the truckload or miles driven instead of receiving a monthly or weekly paycheck, it can be confusing and time-consuming without a proper system.
+Working with the right payroll provider can be the key to saving time and avoiding unnecessary paperwork.

-Ideally, you can address unique payroll scenarios and fulfill trucking-specific requirements while also simplifying salary calculations.
-Depending on the size and needs of your business, you may be better suited with software that provides the basics, or one with trucking management features.
+Ideally, this would address unique payroll scenarios and fulfill trucking-specific requirements while also simplifying salary calculations from the back end.
+Depending on the size and needs of your business, you may be suited better with software that provides the basics or one with trucking management features.

 How Trucking Bookkeeping Is Unique